cloudcomputingcurricula/Cloud-Computing-Curricula/Core/HowToContributeBrowser.md

 - Ensure that the direction of the pull is to `base repository: cloudcomputingcurricula/Cloud-Computing-Curricula, base:master` from your repo.
 - If you have changes, you will see “Able to merge” notification and will be able to commit by clicking on ”Create pull request” button.
   - Enter any comments necessary and click the “Create pull request” button again.

+If you'd prefer contribute from the command line, see [these instructions.](HowToContributeCMD.md)